Chronic Hypertrophic Pylorus Gastropathy, CHPG (Narrowing of the Gastric Outlet) in cats

 -

 Is CHPG curable?
-While the symptoms can often be well controlled with treatment, CHPG is not considered completely curable.
-The treatment aims to improve the cat’s quality of life and avoid complications.
+While symptoms can often be well controlled through treatment, CHPG is not considered completely curable.
+Treatment aims to improve the cat’s quality of life and avoid complications.

 -

 Which cats are most at risk of developing CHPG?
 Certain breeds, such as Persian cats, appear to be more susceptible to CHPG.
-Older cats are also at higher risk of developing this condition.
+Older cats also have a higher risk of developing this condition.

 -

 Can diet influence the development of CHPG?
 Yes, diet can play a role.
-A diet that contains easily digestible ingredients and a balanced fiber composition can help reduce the strain on the stomach and alleviate symptoms.
+A diet containing easily digestible ingredients and a balanced fiber composition can help reduce the burden on the stomach and alleviate symptoms.

 -